Select Page

 This house is named after former student, Kwame Ofosu-Asare.
 Kwame was a much-loved and respected student at Forest Hill School, who tragically lost his life to knife crime in a case of mistaken identity.
 He was a model student, had a keen love for the arts and was a budding actor and musician.
 Additionally, he represented the school in athletics and football.
 We remember Kwame every year with an award at the Year 11 graduation.

-Parks House (formally Reynolds House)
+Parks House (formerly Reynolds House)

 Head of House: Ms Sparkes